em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> The `-w, --what-if` accepts an optional value defining the event cycle duration in `hh:mm:ss` format &ndash; allowing us to extrapolate energy consumption in longer, more realistic periods.&thinsp; As expected, increasing cycle duration will _decrease_ energy consumption per day.
+> The `-w, --what-if` accepts an optional value defining the event cycle duration in `[[hh:]mm:]ss` format &ndash; allowing us to extrapolate energy consumption in longer, more realistic periods.&thinsp; As expected, increasing cycle duration will _decrease_ energy consumption per day.

 ---